 - Proponents of herbal medicine recommend Baikal Shihak to prevent and treat the stroke.
 Like ginseng , the shingles have significant neuroprotective effects demonstrated in brain ischemia models ( Gaire2014sbs ).
 His protective effect has been documented on hippocampal memory center neurons ( Lim2016asb ).
 It protects myocardium in the heart stroke ( Lai2016brl , Chen2014bac , Zhao2016ceb ) and the oxidative load ( Cui2015cba ), which is the heart exposed, for example, during exercise.
 Its flavonoid bajcalin protects the myocardium by inducing NO synthase ( Shen2014bpc ).

 - Other herbaceous herbs combinations include Carthamus tinctorius , Han2013eai , Pueraria lobata alias kudzu , Woo2013cpe , Chen2013bes , Liu2016etc , and others.

 We should also not forget ordinary, non-exotic plants underestimated as mere vegetables and spices.
-There are valuable medicinal plants among them, which became so frequent in use until we began to think that the mandatory "eating of vegetables" could be done with cabbage and ice salad.
+There are valuable medicinal plants among them, which became so popular with their frequent use until we began to think that the mandatory "eating of vegetables" could be done with cabbage and iceberg lettuce.
 Today we are returning to the wild and forgotten vegetables - the exotic adaptogens that have disappeared from our tradition.
 Pasta, turnips, turnips, snake mord, extinct garlic and onion species, coriander, exquisite cabbage, nettle, plants of the miraculous family of mummies, mint, sage, cobbler, , alfalfa, soybean, lentils and other rushes, cress, boarless buttocks, artichokes, asparagus, dandelion, chicory, root and young shoots of burdock all contribute to vascular health important for stroke prevention.